32blogby Studio Mitsu

 • Does it work? — Non-ASCII filenames work in Ren'Py 8.5.2 on most systems

-• Risks — macOS NFD normalization, ZIP encoding mismatches, untested Web/Android builds.
+• Risks — macOS normalization, ZIP encoding mismatches, untested Web/Android builds.
 Distribution can break silently

 • Recommendation — ASCII filenames + define aliases are safe and practical

 For Ren'Py basics, see the getting started guide.
-For save-safe stat system design, see the stat management guide.
+For audio setup details, see the audio guide.

 Official resources: